 Recent meta-analyses document the effectiveness of Neurofeedback in the treatment of ADHD (Arns, de Ridder, Strehl, Breteler, and Coenen, 2009) in reducing inattention, impulsivity, and hyperactivity.
 In another study, Ziong, Shi and Hu (2005) demonstrated a 90 percent of children with ADHD improved after 40 sessions of Neurofeedback.

 Despite all the positive research, traditional allopathic medicine hasn’t embraced Neurofeedback which keeps it from becoming mainstream.
 Even most physicians and mental health practitioners don’t know enough about it.
 This is due to a lack of education and training about how neurofeedback works and how effective it is.

-Even therapists have been trained to recommend medication when they should recommend a multitude of other therapies (Neurofeedback, Biofeedback, EFT, EMDR, hypnosis, diet, meditation, yoga, etc) that calm the nervous system in a manner that creates space for people to experience their emotions and then address them in therapy.*
+Even therapists have been trained to recommend medication when they should recommend a multitude of other therapies (Neurofeedback, Biofeedback, EFT, EMDR, hypnosis, diet, meditation, yoga, etc.) that calm the nervous system in a manner that creates space for people to experience their emotions and then address them in therapy.

 There really are few therapies that have has as much positive research as neurofeedback.
 Yet, neurofeedback hasn’t become mainstream.
 With traditional medicine not supporting it, many people don’t trust it.
 Research from Gani et al. (2008) demonstrates the long-term effectiveness of Neurofeedback, as they found that improvements in behavior and attention were stable 6 months and 2 years after completion of therapy.

 The first step is getting a quantitative EEG (QEEG).
-A cap is placed on one’s head and surface electrical activity is measured.
-In very simple terms, QEEG is a computer analysis of the EEG data; it is a procedure where EEG activity is recorded and statistically analyzed and your data is compared against a database.
+A cap is placed on one’s head and surface electrical activity that the brain produces is measured.
+In very simple terms, QEEG is a computer analysis of the EEG data; it is a procedure where EEG activity is recorded and statistically analyzed and your data is compared against a database to look for patterns that highlight what areas are over or underworking.
 It is a visual way to see brain functioning in terms of brain waves.

 Every practitioner measures in different ways, but most collect data after every session.
 It’s important to understand that the science behind neurofeedback incorporates regular data collection.